Really important info you need to know about flatting

 14 Day Notice: if your landlord hasn't fixed something or has breached any of their other responsibilities you can issue them with a 14-day notice to remedy.
 This gives them 14 days to fix the problem.
 OUSA Student Support can give you a copy of the 14-day notice and help you fill it out.

-You can't refuse to pay until the landlord fixes something, but you can negotiate a rent reduction.
+You can't refuse to pay rent until the landlord fixes something, but you can negotiate a rent reduction.
 What's reasonable in terms of compensation depends what the issue is and how much of the house is affected.

 Urgent repairs: If there's a significant health and safety risk that could result in injury if it isn't fixed quickly you can arrange to have the work done and get the landlord to reimburse you for the cost.
-Before you do this you need to have reasonable attempts to contact the landlord.
-If you havn't heard back from your landlord or arn't sure if it's urgent or not come and speak to OUSA Student Support.
+Before you do this you need to have made reasonable attempts to contact the landlord.
+If you havn't heard back from your landlord or aren't sure if it's urgent or not come and speak to OUSA Student Support.

-Insurance: get some insurance to avoid going bankrupt at 21!
+Insurance: Get some insurance to avoid going bankrupt at 21!
 Your landlord's insurance doesn't cover your belongings so its wise to get some contents insurance.
 You might also want some personal liability insurance for certain situations where damage isn't covered by the landlord's insurance.
 There are different types of insurance policies and prices so it pays to shop around.

 Types of tenancy agreements

-Fixed Term: This is the most common type of tenancy agreemt in student flats, you rent the property for a fixed period of time (usually 12 months).
+Fixed Term: This is the most common type of tenancy agreement in student flats, you rent the property for a fixed period of time (usually 12 months).
 This type of tenancy can't be ended during the fixed term, but if things go wrong there might be some options so come and see OUSA Student Support if you need to get out.

-Periodic: This type of tenancy has not set term and can be ended by either party giving notice.
+Periodic: This type of tenancy has no set term and can be ended by either party giving notice.
 For tenants the notice period is 21 days, for landlords the notice period is 90 days (or 42 days in some situations)

 Studio rooms: accomodation often advertised as 'studio rooms' are usually legally classed as a boarding house.
 This is a seperate type of tenancy agreement and it can be ended by the tenant with 48 hours notice - regardless of any term stipulated in the tenancy agreement.
 If you want to check if your studio room is actually classed as a boarding house come and chat with OUSA Student Support

 Joint and several liability: Usually all of the flatmates in a flat will all sign the same tenancy agreement and 'jointly' rent the property.
 This means that you are all responsible for everything that happens in the flat, if one flatmate causes damage you will all be liable for it.
-This is where a flatting agreement can come in handy your landlord can claim the cost of repairs from all of you but might get the money back from the naughty flatmate through the Disputes Tribunal.
+This is where a flatting agreement can come in handy.
+Your landlord can claim the cost of repairs from all of you but you might get the money back from the naughty flatmate through the Disputes Tribunal.
 OUSA Student Support can help if this happens to you.